ritik22agg/CMOT_CSIPL/Integrated_citibot/data/nlu.md

 - How are things going on with the agreement [103180](Account_ID) id
 - For [103490](Account_ID) agreement give me the details pls
 - For the id [103490](Account_ID) tell me the status
+- give us the payment status for id [222222](Account_ID)
+- please give the status of payment
+- status of payment for the same
+- Give me something about the current status of the transaction
+- For the id [103923](Account_ID) provide me the details of the current status of payment
+- for the transaction [18331](Account_ID) give me status of agreement deal
+- Give me the status of payment report for the transaction
+- Give me details about the status of the payment for agreement [103510](Account_ID) id

 ## intent:Paid_Amount